 South Carolina residents looking for a new Medicare Supplement plan have plenty of choices to choose from.
 Whether you live in Rock Hill, Florence, Charleston or Columbia, Mutual of Omaha should be on your list of companies to compare.
-You have plenty of great Medicare Supplement companies with great rates such as; Mutual of Omaha (Omaha Insurance company), Gerber and Aetna.
+You have plenty of great Medicare Supplement companies with great rates such as; Mutual of Omaha (Omaha Insurance company), UnitedHealthcare and Aetna.

 - Mutual of Omaha Medicare Supplement Rates